When will I see you again? Sport bids to step out of virus shadow - France 24

 Paris (AFP)

-Sports' big ticket events, the 2020 Olympics, European football championships, Wimbledon and the British Open golf tournament have gone to the wall due to the coronavirus.
+Sports' big ticket events, the 2020 Olympics, European football championships, Wimbledon and the British Open golf tournament have been driven to the wall by the coronavirus.

 FOOTBALL

--- In Spain, La Liga is reportedly planning to start testing players for the coronavirus between Tuesday and Thursday, after which they would then be able to resume individual training programmes within 48 hours.

--- Italy's footballers can now take part in individual training sessions as the strictest coronavirus lockdown measures begin to ease.
-But Prime Minister Giuseppe Conte will only allow teams to resume organised group activities on May 18.

--- South Korea look certain to have the honour of being the first league back in action.
-The season will start on May 8 but behind closed doors.
+-- South Korea had the honour of being the first league back in action on Friday but there were no crowds or wild goal celebrations -- even talking was discouraged.

--- In France, Paris Saint-Germain were declared Ligue 1 champions after French Prime Minister Edouard Philippe announced professional sport could not resume before September.

--- The Dutch football federation called an end to their season on April 24.
+-- The first official football to be played in western Europe since March took place on Saturday, behind closed doors in the Faroe Islands.

 CRICKET